GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

     - create predefined emails (`/admin/feedback/predefinedemail/`) to notify Suricate Sentinels and Administrators.
 You can use `##intervention_date##` and `##supervisor##` in the messages' body to automatically replace with the report's linked Intervention date and author.
 The Extended Username field will be dsiplayed (see User Profile under `/admin/auth/user/`).
     - make sure Users involved in the workflow have proper permissions to create and update Reports and Interventions (`/admin/auth/user/`)

+Be aware that, when enabling Suricate Management mode, Suricate becomes the master database for reports.
+This means **reports created in Geotrek-admin will not be saved to the database, they will only be sent to Suricate**.
+Reports are only saved when synchronized back from Suricate, when the synchronization command is run.
 Make sure to run these 3 commands daily to maintain synchronization and update reports (thanks to `cron` for instance) :

 .. code-block :: python